nickvidal/mailsheet/README.md

 - The MailSheet sidebar will open.
 - Select "*Test*" as the Campaign.
 - Select "*T1*" as the Template.
-- Enter a *Subject* for the Email.
+- Enter a *Subject* for the email.
 - Click on the *Send Campaign* button.
 - Watch the *Status* get updated row by row (from "*T1*" to "*T2*").
 - Go to your Gmail and look at the *Sent Mail* folder.